 His teams at Wittenberg twice won the NCAC regular season championship, advancing at least to the NCAC Tournament semifinals in each of his four seasons.
 Twice, the Tigers played in the NCAC Championship game.

 A native of York, England, Fannon spent the 2012 season as an assistant coach at the University of Wyoming.
-Prior to Wyoming, he was an assistant coach for the men's soccer program at Regis University for two years, helping the Rangers to a combined 27-7-5 record.
+Prior to his time in Laramie, he was an assistant coach for the men's soccer program at Regis University for two years, helping the Rangers to a combined 27-7-5 record.

 Fannon has worked as the Challenger Sports Regional Director for Wyoming, New Mexico, Utah and Mexico, and he also coached the Broomfield Blast high school-aged girls' teams from 2009-12, earning a club Coach of the Year award.
 He has his NSCAA Premier diploma and earned his Football Association Coaching Certificate in England.
 He also has a United State Soccer Federation Goalkeeping License.

 A graduate of Davis & Elkins College, Fannon was a first team all-region and first team all-conference player in both of his seasons with the Senators.
 Prior to Davis & Elkins, he played one season at Dutchess Community College.
 He received his bachelor's degree in physical education in 2008 and his master's degree in coaching from Ohio University in 2015.

 Fannon and his wife Julie, who is an Ohio native, have two daughters, Rowen and Mason.